Linguistics Course Catalog

 5 units

 Introduction to the logical foundations of natural language semantics.
 Logical and semantic relations, simple set theory, logical representations (propositional and predicate calculi, modal and tense logics) and their interpretations.
 A basic literacy course in the language of logical representation.
-(General Education Code(s): IH.)
+(General Education Code(s): MF.)

 LING 80C